Skip to main content

 nobgp config

 Create or update the agent configuration file.
-If the agent is not yet registered, prompts for registration.
+If the agent is not yet registered and you are running the command by hand, it offers to register the node for you.

 Usage: